-Back Porch is a nice restaurants with a bar, screened in porch and inside seating.
+Back Porch is a nice restaurant with a bar, screened-in porch, and inside seating.
 They have a seafood-forward menu with local options, as well as some seasonal specialties.
 Prices range from $12 for a burger and fries to $29 for a seafood platter.
 Their bar offers beer, wine and cocktails.

 Hours: Open Wednesday through Saturday, 5:00pm to 9:00pm.
 They have a seasonal Sunday brunch from 9:30am to 1:30pm.
 Closed Sunday, Monday and Tuesday.